geekofia/blog/README.md

 Programming | Programming tips, development hacks etc.
-Miscellaneous | All linux, windows, macos related and posts hard to categorize goes under this category Patches | Linux/android kernel, networking, openwrt & rest other patches are under this category Review | Reviews of phone, apps or any tech product
+Miscellaneous | All linux, windows, macos related and posts hard to categorize goes under this category Patches | Linux/android kernel, networking, openwrt & rest other patches are under this category

 Categories are not going to change frequently, but still you are welcome to suggets if there is more relevant keywords then supported one.